test-fullautomation/python-genpackagedoc/README.md

         **GenPackageDoc** requires some additional Python libraries.
         Before you install the cloned repository sources you have to install the dependencies manually.
-The names of all related mackages you can find in the file `requirements.txt` in the repository root folder.
+The names of all related packages you can find in the file `requirements.txt` in the repository root folder.
 Use pip to install them:

         ```